One Hundred Years of Solitude: Mauricio Babilonia

+Gastón

 Gastón is Amaranta Úrsula's wealthy, Belgian husband.
 She marries him in Europe and returns to Macondo leading him on a silk leash.
 Gastón is about fifteen years older than his wife.
 He is an aviator and an adventurer.
 When he moves with Amaranta Ursula to Macondo he thinks it is only a matter of time before she realizes that her European ways are out of place, causing her to want to move back to Europe.
 However, when he realizes his wife intends to stay in Macondo, he arranges for his airplane to be shipped over so he can start an airmail service.
 The plane is shipped to Africa by mistake.
 When he travels there to claim it, Amaranta writes to him of her love for Aureliano Babilonia Buendía.
 Gastón takes the news in stride, only asking that they ship him his velocipede.